 - Create Urgency Without False Pressure

 Urgency can encourage immediate action, but there’s a fine line between genuine urgency and pressure tactics.
 If an offer expires soon, mention it, but only if it’s true.
-Avoid subject lines like “Final Offer Today!” when it’s not the final offer this can lead to scepticism.
+Avoid subject lines like “Final Offer Today!” when it’s not the final offer; this can lead to scepticism.

-- Include Personalization When Possible
+- Include Personalisation When Possible

-Personalizing the subject line with a subscriber’s name, location, or recent activity can make it feel more relevant.
+Personalising the subject line with a subscriber’s name, location, or recent activity can make it feel more relevant.
 For example, “Jane, Here’s Your Exclusive Guide to SEO” feels personal and direct.

 - Respect Subscribers’ Privacy and Data Security